Julie Olson Williams

 Julie Olson Williams is a fictional character on the American television series Days of Our Lives, a soap opera broadcast on NBC.
 A member of the Horton family, the core family of the series, Julie has been played by Susan Seaforth Hayes off and on since 1968, making her one of the longest-tenured actors in American soap operas, and the only actor to appear in all seven decades of the series.

 The character of Julie was introduced as a 16-year-old when the show premiered in 1965, with 19-year-old Charla Doherty being the first actress to play Julie.
-The role was unsuccessfully recast twice with Catherine Dunn in 1967, followed by Catherine Ferrar from 1967 until 1968.
+The role was unsuccessfully recast twice with Kathy Dunn in 1967, followed by Catherine Ferrar from 1967 until 1968.
 The role was then taken over by actress Susan Seaforth Hayes in 1968, who still portrays the character to this day.
 Julie is the last remaining character from the pilot, and Hayes the earliest-appearing actor to appear currently on the serial.
 Hayes is most recognizable in the role, having portrayed the character in the show all seven decades it has been on the air.

 Doug Williams and Julie Olson were the first super couple in the history of the daytime industry.
 The January 12, 1976, cover of Time magazine featured Days of our Lives Bill Hayes and Susan Seaforth Hayes, the first and only daytime actors to ever appear on its cover.
 The Hayeses themselves were a couple whose onscreen and real-life romance (they met on the series in 1970 and married in 1974) was widely covered by both the soap opera magazines and the mainstream press.

 Julie was often the subject of notable press during the time on her serial.
 Widely read magazines would routinely publish forthcoming developments in her storylines.
 For her work as Julie, Susan Seaforth Hayes has been nominated for the Daytime Emmy Award for Lead Actress in a Drama Series in 1975, 1976, 1978, and 1979 and for Supporting Actress in a Drama Series in 2018 and 2020.
 No other actress has received as many nominations for their work on Days.
 She has also won two Soapy Awards for Best Actress and Favorite Romantic Female in 1977.
 She has been described as a legend, and television icon for the soap.